maxilian/sre-jenkins-chef/pipeline-instruction.md

     * 172.18.100.71:5000/voteapps/results-app
     * 172.18.100.71:5000/voteapps/web-vote-app
     * redis:3
-    * postgre:9.0
+    * postgre:9.1

 ## Preparing Jenkins Pipeline File

 We have 3 docker servers which join docker swarm that consist of 1 node manager (test-71) and 2 worker nodes (test-72 and test-73).

-1. We will deploy a combination of web-vote-app (using port 4000) and redis (using port 6379) to worker node.
-Since we cannot expose the same ports from two or more services (that's how clustered environment works and docker too), so in this scenario we will deploy 2 replicas from a pair of web-vote-app and redis.
+1. We will deploy a combination of web-vote-app (accessible from port 4000) and 2 redis to worker node.
+Since we cannot expose the same ports from two or more services (that's how clustered environment works and docker too) for redis container we will not expose port to public.
 Jenkinsfile snippet:
     ```
         stage("Deploy web-vote-app and redis to worker node")
         {